Certificated Nursing Assistant

 Our non-credit CNA is approximately eight weeks long and the credit CNA is a full semester long.

-Why Certificated Nursing Assistant at EITC?
+Why Certificated Nursing Assistant at CEI?

 We offer multiple CNA classes in Idaho Falls, Rexburg, Salmon, and Arco.
 We include the Health Care Provider CPR course as part of your class.
 You will have experienced and knowledgeable instructors and support staff.
-You are able to take the course, the State skills exam, and State written test all at EITC.
+You are able to take the course, the State skills exam, and State written test all at CEI.

 If you have any questions, please contact Maria Bates at 535-5301.